-\textbf{Interpretability.} Interpretability---the degree to which a human can understand the cause of a decision---is emerging as a critical requirement for deploying machine learning (ML) systems in real-world environments.
-Explanations provided by models can help users understand model behaviour and identify failure modes, which in turn can affect trust and decision quality \cite{ribeiro2016should}.
-Regulatory frameworks (e.g., GDPR’s ``right to explanation'') increasingly mandate transparency, making interpretability not only a best practice but also a compliance requirement \cite{goodman2017european, EU_AI_Act_2024}.
+Interpretability---the extent to which a human can understand the basis of a model’s decision---is increasingly important for deploying machine learning systems in real-world settings.
+Model explanations can help users understand system behavior, identify failure modes, and support more informed decision-making \cite{ribeiro2016should}.
+Regulatory frameworks (e.g., GDPR’s “right to explanation”) also place growing emphasis on transparency, making interpretability a practical consideration in many deployment contexts \cite{goodman2017european, EU_AI_Act_2024}.